 - Engage with instructors and classmates for the same number of hours, but in fewer weeks.

 Each academic year will include five 8-week terms: one in summer, two in fall and two in spring.
-Two shorter terms are available in winter and spring.
+Two shorter terms are available in winter and summer.
 There are short breaks between each of the five 8-week terms.
 Start dates may vary by program.

 Questions and Answers about 8-Week Courses